shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/CNN_LSTM.md

 ***Facial emotion recognition:***

+1.
-1. Camera captures frames of images.
+captures frames of images.

 2. Haar Cascade xmls are used for detecting faces and cropping.
     (haarcascade\_frontalface\_default.xml)